st-tech/zr-obp/docs/poc.rst

     print(estimated_policy_value)
     print('=' * 70)

-    # estimated policy values relative to the behavior policy (the Random policy) of a counterfactual policy (logistic UCB with Context Set 1)
+    # estimated policy values relative to the behavior policy (the Random policy) of a counterfactual policy (linear epsilon greedy with Context Set 1)
     # by three OPE estimators (IPW: inverse probability weighting, DM; Direct Method, DR; Doubly Robust)
-    # in this example, DM predicts that the counterfactual policy outperforms the behavior policy by about 2.59%
+    # in this example, DM predicts that the counterfactual policy outperforms the behavior policy by about 5.49%
     # (Note that this result is with the small sample data and please see our paper for the results with the full size data)
     # ======================================================================
-    # random_state=12345: counterfactual policy=logistic_ucb_0.1_1
+    # random_state=12345: counterfactual policy=linear_epsilon_greedy_0.1_1
     # ----------------------------------------------------------------------
     #      estimated_policy_value  relative_estimated_policy_value
-    # ipw                0.008000                         2.105263
+    # ipw                0.004600                         1.000000
-    # dm                 0.003898                         1.025915
+    # dm                 0.004853                         1.054967
-    # dr                 0.007948                         2.091689
+    # dr                 0.004642                         1.009075
     # ======================================================================

-If you want to run the above experiment to evaluate counterfactual logistic bandit policies, please see `examples <https://github.com/st-tech/zr-obp/blob/master/examples/obd/>`_.
+If you want to run the above experiment to evaluate counterfactual logistic bandit policies, please see `examples <https://github.com/st-tech/zr-obp/blob/master/examples/examples_with_obd/>`_.